Is the Amazon Fire HD 10 Kids or Kids Pro better suited for your child?

 - Parents may want a more protective case for smaller children

 Amazon has been making some of the best Android tablets for kids for years now, and when the company announced its new tablets for 2021, we were pretty excited.
 That's because not only did the hardware get a refresh, but also because of the new Pro edition of the tablets.
-Since the physical devices are identical between the two versions, it can be tough to figure out which might be best for your child when choosing between the Amazon Fire HD 10 Kids or Amazon Fire HD 10 Kids Pro — we can help.
+However, since the physical devices are identical between the two versions, it can be tough to figure out which might be best for your child when choosing between the Amazon Fire HD 10 Kids or Amazon Fire HD 10 Kids Pro — we can help.

 Amazon Fire HD 10 Kids or Amazon Fire HD 10 Kids Pro: What specs work best for your child?

-Last fall, Amazon announced a rebranding of its Freetime and Freetime Unlimited to Amazon Kids and Kids+, and while it was mostly a name change, some adjustments are more evident now with the new hardware.
-With the release of the Amazon Fire HD 10 Kids Pro, the new tools and additional content that came with the rebranding to Amazon Kids+ is ready to shine.
+In September 2020, Amazon announced its Freetime and Freetime Unlimited rebranding to Amazon Kids and Kids+.
+While it was mostly a name change, some adjustments are more evident with the new hardware.
+With the release of the Amazon Fire HD 10 Kids Pro, the new tools and additional content that came with the rebranding to Amazon Kids+ are ready to shine.

 |Fire HD 10 Kids